This page introduces you to the AppDynamics Application Performance Management (APM) Platform.

 Business iQ and Application Analytics for Business Impact

 How does the overall performance of your application environment affect your business?
-Business iQ, powered by AppDynamics Application Analytics, can help you understand how the performance of your application environment and end user applications ties to the business data of the transactions.
-It lets you sort, order, and understand the data that composes the business transactions.
-It also lets you drill into the varieties of log data that your environment generates.
-See Overview of Analytics Data for information about how to install and use application analytics.
+Business iQ, powered by AppDynamics Application Analytics, helps you understand how the performance of your application environment and end-user applications ties to the business data of the transactions.
+It lets you sort, order, and understand the data that composes the Business Transactions.
+It also enables you to drill into the varieties of log data that your environment generates.
+See Using Application Analytics Data for information about how to install and use Application Analytics.

 Agents register the metrics they detect with the Controller.
 They then report measurements or occurrences of the metrics (depending on the nature of the metric) to the Controller at regular intervals.
 You can view metrics using the Metric Browser in the Controller UI.

-Information points are a special type of metric that enables you to report on how your business (as opposed to your application) is performing.
-For example you could set up an information point to total the revenue from the purchase on your web site of a certain product or set of products.
-You can also use information points to report on how your code is performing, for example how many times a specific method is called and how long it is taking to execute.
+Information points are a particular type of metric that enables you to report on how your business (as opposed to your application) is performing.
+For example, you could set up an information point to total the revenue from the purchase on your website of a specific product or set of products.
+You can also use information points to report on how your code is performing, for example, how many times a specific method is called and how long it is taking to execute.

 As an alternative to using the Controller UI, you can access metrics programmatically with the AppDynamics APIs.